Unrestricted Permutation forces Extrapolation: Variable Importance Requires at least One More Model, or There Is No Free Variable Importance: A Simple Simulated Example

-As we will show, learning linear models returns accurate measures regardless of the correlation structure while more flexible techniques like random forests and neural networks can be very misleading.
+Theorem \ref{thm:lin} is given in terms of an estimated linear model, but the analogous population result applies if these variable importance measures are applied to data generated from a linear model.
+Theorem \ref{thm:lin} indicates that for linear models, permutation importance methods return the squared coefficient of the corresponding covariate, multiplied by the covariate's marginal sum of squares.
+When the covariates are standardized, this results in associating variable importance with the magnitude of the corresponding coefficient, approximately corresponding to common interpretations in linear models.
+We find that permutation importances do, in fact, recover importance ordering reliably when linear models are used as estimates in our simulation.
+That breaks down, however, when random forests or neural networks are used to estimate the underlying function, where we see considerable bias in the ordering of importances relative to that given by the underlying (true) generating function.

-For each choice of correlation parameter $\rho$ and sample size $n$, we learn both a random forest and a single layer neural network with 20 hidden nodes (\texttt{randomForest} and \texttt{nnet} respectively in \texttt{R}).
+In the simulations described below, for each choice of correlation parameter $\rho$ and sample size $N$, we learn both a random forest and a single layer neural network with 20 hidden nodes (\texttt{randomForest} and \texttt{nnet} respectively in \texttt{R}).
 We then evaluated the variable importance $\mbox{VI}^{\pi}$ as given above using the training data.
 For random forests we also obtained the original out-of-bag importance measures $VI^o_j$ implemented in \texttt{importance}; these differ from $VI^{\pi}_j$ in being evaluated from out-of-bag residuals for each tree and are thus specific to bagging methods.

 Additionally, we recorded the partial dependence of $f$ on $x_1$ and $x_2$ for each model as well as the ICE for 11 observations with the $i$th observation taken at $x_{i1} = x_{i2} = (i-1)/10$ and the remaining $x_{i3},\ldots,x_{i10}$ generated uniformly but kept constant across all simulations.
 These values were chosen so that the reference points were always in the bulk of the feature distribution.

-Because we are primarily interested in bias, we simulated each data set with associated learned function $f$, feature importances and plots, 50 times and report the average over these simulations in order to remove variability from the results.
+We simulated each data set with associated learned function $f$, feature importances and plots, 50 times and report the average over these simulations in order to reduce variability in the results.